needle-mirror/com.unity.game.foundation/Documentation~/GameSystems/WalletManager.md

 > I have `1500` gold coins, and each coin doesn't have any individual property.

 Gold coin is a [currency] of the __Wallet Manager__, with a balance of `1500`.

+### Which one to choose?

+While both the Wallet system and [inventory manager] can help you manage concepts of in-game resources and track the quantities for them, if you want to be able to track each instance of a given item at runtime (for example if all instances of an item can be re-arranged in the player bag), then define it as an [inventory item] so you can track the attributes of each instance separately at runtime.

+On the other hand, if you only need to track the aggregated amount of a given resource, then defining them as [currency] will allow Game Foundation to handle these with more performance efficiency.

+We will revise the user-facing name of these two systems in the near future to better distinguish the runtime behavior difference while removing the opinionate-ness of the use case of certain in-game resources (as money vs. generic items).
+In the meanwhile, use this to guide your implementatino decisions on which one to choose.

 ## Initialization